nilsmango/project7III/content/tap/manual/_index.md

  </li>
 <li>Place the unzipped remote script folder called <strong>Tap</strong> into the <strong>Remote Scripts</strong> folder you just created.</li>
 </ol>

+>**Important:** Make sure the User Library is stored locally on your computer and matches the exact path described above.
+If it is cloud-based or even slightly misnamed, Ableton Live may fail to recognize the script.

 ### 2.2 Connect your iPhone or iPad
 Note: If you have a Mac, MIDI over USB is the best way to connect your iPhone or iPad to Live.
 If you are never using MIDI over WiFi, you can disable **MIDI over WiFi enabled** in Settings.